The-going/evlproject/content/core/build-steps/_index.md

 ### Examples

+#### Cross-compiling EVL

 Let's say the library source code is located at ~/git/libevl, and the kernel sources featuring the EVL core is located at ~/git/linux-evl.

+{{% notice note %}}
+This is good practice to always generate the build output files to a separate build directory using the O= directive on the _make_ command line, not to clutter your source tree with those.
+{{% /notice %}}

-Building and installing the EVL library and utilities directly to a staging directory at /nfsroot/\<machine\>/usr/evl would amount to:
+Cross-compiling EVL and installing the resulting library and utilities to a staging directory located at /nfsroot/\<machine\>/usr/evl would amount to this:

-> Building from a (temporary) build directory
+> Cross-compiling from a separate build directory

 ```
+# First create a build directory the where output files should go
 $ mkdir /tmp/build-imx6q && cd /tmp/build-imx6q
+# Then start the build+install process
 $ make -C ~/git/libevl O=$PWD ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- UAPI=~/git/linux-evl DESTDIR=/nfsroot/imx6q/usr/evl install
 ```

 or,

-> Building directly into the EVL library source tree
+> Cross-compiling from the EVL library source tree

 ```
 $ mkdir /tmp/build-hikey